Illegal Dumping Prevention

 • a state government public land manager.

 • Projects must be on publicly owned land, managed by a local council or a state government public land manager.
+Projects can collaborate with private land managers and implement prevention measures on private land to target an illegal dumping issue occurring on public land.

 • a project plan in a format supplied by the EPA